by robert | Dec 1, 2014 | Video in the future

-Videos are easy to produce via iphones, GoPros, Dropcams, HD DSLRs or any screen capture software.
+Videos are easy to produce via iPhones, GoPros, Dropcams, HD DSLRs or any screen capture software.
 Information in video format is becoming as common as text to more and more people and it has just only begun.
-This video revolution creates a desperate need to handle videos smarter and creates opportunities for new companies alongside the giant youtube.
+This video revolution creates a problem that is easy to overlook – at least until it grows widely out of control.
+A desperate need to handle videos better and creates opportunities for new companies alongside the giant youtube.
 One such area is Video Discovery as we see by Jinni, Popscreen and Reddit.tv.
-These are off course following in the wake of the gigant Youtube but they seem to address a real problem that people want solved.
+These are of course following in the wake of the gigantic Youtube but they seem to address a real problem that people want solved.

 Video Discovery is usually defined as digging up entertaining videos online that you did not knew existed.
 It can be video discovery for linear TV, Video on demand, youtube videoclips, editorially or socially curated video feeds, etc. and differs from regular search for videos since you have no idea what you are looking for.
-I argue that the online video discovery is however only half the problem on videos and thus only half the solution.
+I would argue, however, that the online video discovery is only half the problem on videos and therefore only half the solution.

 The age of information and data is putting pressure on us all to consume and understand as much data as possible as fast as possible.
 This hard fact push the evolution of the means of communicating information to a time when text is no longer the obvious king of information.
 Many of feel that reading is not the sexiest, fastest or most suitable way to consume information so we choose other options when available.

 Video clips is gaining huge as an information bearer in everything from education to cooperate messages.
 Many hope that 2013 is the year when video get the long overdue breakthrough and I am one of them.
 In parallel the growth of visualization and infographs is picking up speed with services like Infogr.am and Visual.ly and might very well be the real information king of 2013.

 I am not making the case that Infographics are stronger than video in communicating information to the consumer but you get better overview and have quick availability to all of the information.